opendocsg/slw-judgments-backfill/2012_SGHC_172/report.md

  (iii) Lapse of time: Where offer contains express or implied term as to lapsing of offer

  An offer can also be terminated by lapse of time.
 There are at least two basic situations.
 The first ... relates to a situation where the offer itself contains an express term as to when the offer will lapse , as happened in the High Court decision of Dickson Trading (S) Pte Ltd v Transmarco Ltd [1987] SLR(R) 674. ...
 It should also be noted, however, that although the offeror is perfectly entitled to set a cut-off date for its offer , the offer concerned will still be open for acceptance if the offeror conducts itself in such a manner as to make it clear to the offeree that it is in fact extending the deadline.
-This was indeed found to be the case in the High Court decision of Panwell Pte Ltd v Indian Bank [2001] 3 SLR(R) 462.
+This was indeed found to be the case in the High Court decision of Panwell Pte Ltd v Indian Bank <span class="citation">[2001] 3 SLR(R) 462</span>.

  [emphasis added]